movestore/movestore.github.io/hello_world_app.md

 ```
 #

-There you go with a first running MoveApps App that can select all locations of a given calender year and even returns a pdf plot of those locations.
+There you go with a first running MoveApps App that can select all locations of a given calender year and even returns a plot of those locations.
 Try adapting the `RFunction.R` to your needs and run it locally on RStudio before submitting to MoveApps.

 <kbd>![](files/hello_world_RApp.png)</kbd>